Clarkkkk/nginx-config-formatter/packages/core/README.md

 nginx-config-formatter -p /etc/nginx

 available options:
--p, --path (required)          the path of files to be formatted -h, --help                     display usage help
+-p, --path (required)          the path of files to be formatted.
+Support glob syntax -h, --help                     display usage help
 -i, --indentStyle              style of indentation, space or tab, defaults to space -c, --dontJoinCurlyBracket     if true, the opening bracket starts with a new line, defaults to false